arichtman/nix/README.md

 - Some minor antipatterns
 - Zsh aliases not set on darwin systems??
 - Spotlight or whatever [not seeing apps](https://github.com/nix-community/home-manager/issues/1341#issuecomment-1190875080)
+- Move central mac system level config into a module

 ## Use